 A small yet charming hostel located on a secluded island on the Lake Pehoe, Hosteria Pehoe is one of the oldest hostels in this area.
 It is often described as rustic and traditional but doesn’t make compromises on modern amenities and comfort.
 Hidden farther away from the major trekking routes, it requires you to know the area well to access it.
 A boat journey from Refugio Paine Grande is one way to get here.
 But make sure you ask for directions first.

 - Location: Set on of its own small island opposite the Cuernos del Paine.

 - Facilities: Restaurant, bar, large terrace and garden, meeting rooms, and bike rental.

 Note: It is mandatory to book campsites; both free and paid campsites, when trekking inside the Torres del Paine National Park.
 Moreover, proof of reservation (on print or on your smartphone) has to be shown at the entrance of these campsites.
 As for refugios and hotels, we highly recommend you make reservations in advance, to ensure that you have the accommodation for the nights.
 Torres del Paine National Park does get very busy during the tourists seasons.

 Soaking in the breathtaking views of Torres del Paine is something the majority of travelers will remember their entire lives.
-No matter if you decide to spend your time outdoors or indulge in a luxurious lodge, this impressive national park has a lot to offer.
+No matter if you decide to spend your time outdoors or indulge in a luxurious lodge, your time in this impressive national park will be worth it.
 We hope that our list of hotels in Torres del Paine will help you plan your memorable Chile tour.